 In many cases, colorectal cancer can be prevented.
 Still, it’s one of the 5 most common cancers in men and women in the United States.
 Colorectal cancer is also one of the leading causes of cancer death in the United States.
-Don’t let these common myths stop you from getting the life-saving tests you need, when you need them.
+Don’t let common myths stop you from getting the life-saving screening tests you need, when you need them.

 Myth: Colorectal cancer is a man’s disease.

 Myth: Colorectal cancer cannot be prevented.

 Truth: In many cases, colorectal cancer can be prevented.
 Colorectal cancer almost always starts with a small growth called a polyp.
 If the polyp is found early, it can be removed – stopping colorectal cancer before it starts.

 These tests can find polyps: colonoscopy, flexible sigmoidoscopy, double-contrast barium enema, or CT colonography (virtual colonoscopy).
 Talk to your health care provider about which test is best for you.

 Other ways to help lower your chances of getting colorectal cancer: